beviah/CollabNext/README.md

  - Q: Give me institution with most authors of works on biology which have centrality less than 10
    - A: Delaware State University has the most authors of works on biology with centrality less than 10

+   * Community and centrality are properties not present in openalex, but calculated on a portion of the graph ingested through ETL step.

  - Q: Give me institution with most different communities of authors of works on social justice
    - A: Miles College has 1 community of authors of works on social justice.